ioBroker Docker Image Docs

 part of the filename.
 The userscript_firststart.sh

-will execute on every container start.
+will run on every container start.

 Feel free to test it with my example code.
 Take a look at the log.
 In Step 4 of 5: Applying special settings

-you will see the messages generated by the example userscripts.
+you will see the messages generated by the example user scripts.

 Multihost